TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 ###Functions
 * `update_activity`
-    * Takes in an int representing the index of the time, and an int, representing the index of the activity to update and a string, representing the new item you want to use
+    * Takes in an integer representing the index of the time, an integer representing the index of the activity to update, and a string representing the new activity to add to that time.
 * `print_all`
-    * Takes an int representing the index of the time to print
+    * Takes an int representing the index of the time to print.

 * Feel free to add more functions as you see fit